kevingstewart/sslo-user-coaching/README.md

 1. Create the iFile system object by importing the **user-coaching-html** file.
 2. Create the iFile LTM object, selecting above iFile system object.
 Use "user-coaching-html" as name.
+3. Create the iFile system object by importing the **user-blocking-html** file.
+4. Create the iFile LTM object, selecting above iFile system object.
+Use "user-blocking-html" as name.
-3. Import the **user-coaching-rule** iRule.
+5. Import the **user-coaching-rule** iRule.
-4. Import the **user-coaching-ja4t-rule** iRule.
+6. Import the **user-coaching-ja4t-rule** iRule.
-5. Create the SSL Orchestrator inspection service for UC:
+7. Create the SSL Orchestrator inspection service for UC:
    a.
 Type: Office 365 Tenant Restrictions
    b.
 Name: Provide a name (ex.
 F5_UC)
    c.
 Restrict Access to Tenant: anything...(doesn't matter)
    d.
 Restrict Access Context: anything...(doesn't matter)
    e. iRules: select the **user-coaching-rule** iRule
    f.
 Deploy
-6. Update the user coaching service virtual server (Local Traffic -> Virtual Servers): Remove the built-in tenant restrictions iRule.
+8. Update the user coaching service virtual server (Local Traffic -> Virtual Servers): Remove the built-in tenant restrictions iRule.
-7. Add the "user-coaching-ja4t-rule" iRule to the SSLO outbound topology interception rule
+9. Add the "user-coaching-ja4t-rule" iRule to the SSLO outbound topology interception rule
-8. Add the user coaching inspection service in SSLO to a decrypted traffic service chain
+10. Add the user coaching inspection service in SSLO to a decrypted traffic service chain

 ------